The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Supplementary Material

-In this section we prove \Cref{thm: recon_mod}.
-The proof makes use of techniques from the theory of \emph{approximate identity} integral operators, which we recall first in \Cref{sec: appdx_apprximate_identity}.
+The proof of \Cref{thm: recon_mod} makes use of techniques from the theory of \emph{approximate identity} integral operators, which we recall next in \Cref{sec: appdx_apprximate_identity}.
 The proof of \Cref{thm: recon_mod} is then presented in \Cref{sec: appdx_main_proof_recon_mod}.
 The proof relies on an auxiliary technical lemma regarding the Fourier transform, whose statement and proof we defer to \Cref{subsec: aux lem}.